 This is the largest of the Ko Turatao National Park archipelago and it offers the greatest natural variety: mountains covered in semi-evergreen rainforest rise steeply to a high point of 700m; limestone caves and mangrove swamps dot the shoreline; and the west coast is lined with perfect beaches for most of its 26-kilometre length.

 Ko Tarutao is notable for its mountains © khlongwangchao/Shutterstock

 This wild, rugged island is covered in tropical rainforest and the beach is steep and narrow and backed by a thick canopy of pines.
 There’s a steep half-hour climb to Sha-do cliff that’s worth tackling as it gives way to great views over Ko Lipe island to the south, while about 2km west along the coast from the main park station, a 20-minute trail leads inland to the small Pirate Waterfall.

-Explore more of Thailand with our destination page or buy the Rough Guide to Thailand.
+Explore more of Thailand's best islands with the Rough Guide to Thailand.